The Season of Death: Critical reception

-Former Indie Vision Music writer – and later drummer for the band – Mason Beard gave the album a 5 out of 5, writing "Overall, the album is certainly one of the best I’ve heard all year, if not the best.
-I encourage anyone who loves bands like Death Requisite, Horde, Dimmu Borgir, or Mortification to pick this album up!".
 Chris Gatto of Heaven's Metal Magazine gave the album a 4 out of 5, commenting that "An excellent debut that has stayed in my cd player for a long time."
 Mind Noise Network journalist Dave Barlow gave the album an 8 out of 10, reviewing "I’moing to make a confession to my fellow underground metalheads, I don’t like black metal.
 Never Have.
 I’ve never got it.
 But this album is different.
 It’s like when you meet someone new and you’re drawn to them.
 Something about them just sparks something down deep. your imagination starts to run wild and you’re physically and emotionally altered.
 It’s not an overstatement to say that’s how this album made feel.
 So who knows, maybe there is hope for me yet and maybe Logan Thompson is the man to convert me (in more ways than one!)."